digidigital/OCRthyPDF-Essentials/README.md

 # How To Install

-If you are using Ubuntu or an yother Distro that comes with <code>snap</code> pre-installed you can install it directly from the Snap Store
+If you are using Ubuntu or any other Distro that comes with <code>snap</code> pre-installed you can install it directly from the Snap Store

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/ocrthypdf)